irrdnet/irrd/docs/admins/deployment.rst

 Creating a configuration file
 -----------------------------
 IRRd uses a :doc:`YAML configuration file </admins/configuration>`, which has its own documentation.
-The config file should either be placed in ``/etc/irrd.yaml``, or another path can be set in the ``--config`` parameter.
+Place the config file in ``/etc/irrd.yaml``, or configure another path with the ``--config`` parameter.

 Adding a new empty source
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 To create an entirely new source without existing data, add
-an entry and mark it as authoritative, and probably enable
+an entry and mark it as authoritative, and (if desired) enable
 journal keeping::

     sources: